The Third Argument

-The Third Argument (Treći argument) is a Serbian graphic novel based on the works of writer Milorad Pavić, with script by Zoran Stefanović and art by Zoran Tucić.
+The Third Argument (Treći argument) is a Serbian graphic novel based on the works of Serbian writer Milorad Pavić, with script by Zoran Stefanović and art by Zoran Tucić.

 Creation and publication history

 The graphic novel was created by artist Zoran Tucić and scriptwriter Zoran Stefanović based on motifs from Milorad Pavić's literature.
 Other artists also participated in the creation of the novel: costume designer Jasmina Ignjatović (women's costumes), painter and sculptor Jasna Nikolić (figure-concepts), art photographer Milinko Stefanović and graphic designer Rade Tovladijac.

 The novel is based on Pavić's stories "The Wedgwood Tea Set", "Horses of St. Mark, or the Novel of Troy" and "The Third Argument", as well as poems "The Game of Chess with Mexican Figures" and "The Novel of Troy".

-The graphic novel was successfully received both by the public and critics in FR Yugoslavia.
+The graphic novel was well received both by the public and critics in FR Yugoslavia.
 In 1995, it was published in Cyprus.
-Then it was introduced to the planetary public through the Heavy Metal Magazine, where it was published in sections from 1998 to 2000.
+It was introduced to the planetary public through the Heavy Metal Magazine, where it was published in sections from 1998 to 2000.
 It 2016 it was published in France by YIL Editions, and republished in Serbia by Komiko.